CyrusWarner/Debugging-Practice/README.md

-# Previous personal portfolio (Outdated)
+# Soda Machine Debugging Practice Python
-## This is my previous portfolio created using only HTML and CSS
+## This is a practice application for getting familiar with debugging in PyCharm

 ## Table of Contents
 - [Project Status](#project-status)